markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 If it exists in the blob, the **keyType** and **protected** elements must come before **keyMaterial**, as shown in the example in [WPA2-Personal Profile Sample](/windows/win32/nativewifi/wpa2-personal-profile-sample).

 > [!NOTE]
-> If you need to specify other advanced conditions, such as specifying criteria for certificates that can be used by the Wi-Fi profile, you can do so by specifying this through the EapHostConfig portion of the WlanXML.
-For more information, see [EAP configuration](./eap-configuration.md).
+> If you need to specify other advanced conditions, such as specifying criteria for certificates that can be used by the Wi-Fi profile, you can do so by specifying this through the [EapHostConfig](/windows/win32/eaphost/eaphostconfigschema-eaphostconfig-element) portion of the WlanXml ([WLANProfile](/windows/win32/nativewifi/wlan-profileschema-elements) > [MSM](/windows/win32/nativewifi/wlan-profileschema-msm-wlanprofile-element) > [security](/windows/win32/nativewifi/wlan-profileschema-security-msm-element) > [OneX](/windows/win32/nativewifi/onexschema-onex-element) > EAPConfig).
+For more information, see [EAP configuration](./eap-configuration.md) and [Extensible Authentication Protocol (EAP) for network access](/windows-server/networking/technologies/extensible-authentication-protocol/network-access).
+For an example, see [WPA2-Enterprise with TLS profile sample](/windows/win32/nativewifi/wpa2-enterprise-with-tls-profile-sample).
 <!-- Device-Profile-{SSID}-WlanXml-Editable-End -->

 <!-- Device-Profile-{SSID}-WlanXml-DFProperties-Begin -->